th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 <notice info >

-If you are using minikube, create directories inside it.
-To do this, connect to the minikube filesystem with `minikube SSH` first, then execute the `mkdir` command provided above.
+If you are using minikube, create the directories inside it.
+To do it, connect to the minikube filesystem with `minikube SSH` first, then execute the `mkdir` command provided above.

 ```shell